AI-Commandos/RAGMeUp/README_Group11.md

 However, first we managed to connect a data folder containing all pdf's used in the course.
 This data folder is located in our own google drive and navigated to within the google collab file.
 Locally, in the 'env.template' file we set the following value: "data_directory='data/drive/MyDrive/NLP'".
 This results in these pdf's being used in the RAG framework so that information from these pdf's can be retrieved and returned when a user asks for it in the chat environment.
 We got this to work in the base model and now the implementation of ColBERT could start.

-This were the steps that were taken.
+These were the steps that were taken.

 1. Within the ".env.template" file the rerank model 'flashrank' was replaced with the 'colbert' model with the following deletion and addition of lines: